pol690/Disaster-Response-Pipeline-Project/README.md

 # Disaster Response Pipeline Project

+### Description

+This is a training project with the aim of analysing disaster data from Figure Eight and creating a model that classifies disaster messages.
+The project consists of 3 stages (ETL Pipeline, ML Pipeline, and web application) that upload and clean the initial data, classify it according to the task and then upload as an app.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.